 When humidity is low, it can make a home’s occupants more opportunities to become sick.
 Microbes can live and multiply more easily, allowing the home’s occupants to be plagued with repetitive colds and flus.

 Besides dry throats, cough and colds, the wood products in your home are highly dependent upon proper moisture.

 Wood flooring, cupboards and baseboards will begin to shrink, leaving noticeable gaps over time.

 If humidity becomes extremely high, wood expands and swells.
 If left unresolved, wood can begin to cup or crack when the pressure becomes too great.
 Additionally, too much humidity can cause mold to grow over time.

 What can I do to maintain a normal humidity level in my home?

 Ensure you have a hygrometer, which measures the humidity level of your home.
 If the humidity level gets below 30% or above 40%, it is time to take action to correct the situation and ensure your home’s wood products are not affected.
 To add moisture, use a humidifier.
-To remove moisture and balance your home, run your HRV (Heat Recovery Ventilation, a standard in every Rohit home) system and also avoid long, steamy showers.
+To remove moisture and balance your home, run your HRV or ventilation system and also avoid long, steamy showers.